Nishanthan15me104/CHATBOT/readme.md

 The project can be divided into three main parts:

-1. **Dataset creation**: Creating a custom dataset from Rick and Morty transcripts in ShareGPT format.
+1. **Dataset creation**: Creating a custom dataset from Chandler Bing transcripts in ShareGPT format.
 2. **Model finetuning**: Finetuning the model using Unsloth's optimizations on Google Colab's T4 GPU.
 3. **Model deployment**: Converting and deploying the model to Ollama for local use.